All Episodes

 They used that word.

-And there following up on that, we now know as a result of criminal leaks to the New York Times, the Washington Post, and elsewhere in the McClatchy papers, that there were other activities by the FBI in conjunction with the Justice Department and senior Justice Department officials to intrude themselves into the election by doing national security surveillance.
+And following up on that, we now know as a result of criminal leaks to the New York Times, the Washington Post, and elsewhere in the McClatchy papers, that there were other activities by the FBI in conjunction with the Justice Department and senior Justice Department officials to intrude themselves into the election by doing national security surveillance.

-I'm not even sure that the Republicans who have oversight responsibility on this on the Hill understand what they are grappling with.
+These issues are now so big, I'm not even sure that the Republicans who have oversight responsibility on this on the Hill understand what they are grappling with.

-This is on its face a major series of criminal acts committed by government officials.
+This is, on its face, a major series of criminal acts committed by government officials.

 This is a real simple process, by the way.